animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-The preceding example includes a number of attributes related to Apache Geode’s enhanced serialization framework, PDX.
+The preceding example includes a number of attributes related to Apache Geode's enhanced serialization framework, PDX.
 While a complete discussion of PDX is beyond the scope of this reference guide, it is important to note that PDX is enabled by registering a `PdxSerializer`, which is specified by setting the `pdx-serializer` attribute.